rorodata/careers/frontend.md

-# Problem Set for Full Stack Engineer
+# Problem Set for Frontend Engineer
 Solve the problem below and write back to us with your solution repo and link to the deployed app raghav [at] rorodata [dot] com [More details on the position](https://angel.co/rorodata/jobs/163154-full-stack-engineer-python)

 ## **Reimagine [Github](https://github.com)**

 Implement a webapp to reimagine github using [GitHub API](https://developer.github.com/v3/).
-The suggested technologies are Flask + Jinja templates + Bootstrap CSS.
+The suggested technology is VueJS.

 The webapp should contain the following pages.